-Figure 5 | Overall accuracy of ToxTempAssistant pooled evaluation data.
-Bar chart compares the prevalence-weighted accuracy A|cosθ>0.6 across three LLM models on the combined positive Npos= 546 and negative Nneg= 616 control sets (π= 0.47).
-Accuracy is the fraction of non-trivial answers whose cosine similarity to the expert reference is above 0.6 and (ii) correct abstentions on out-of-scope inputs..
+Figure 7 | Overall accuracy of ToxTempAssistant pooled evaluation data.
+Scatter plot compares the prevalence-weighted accuracy A|cosθ>0.6 across three LLM models (gpt-4.1-nano [●], gpt-4o-mini [◆] and o3-mini [■]) on the combined positive Npos= 546 and negative Nneg= 616 control sets (π= 0.47).
+Accuracy is the ratio of non-trivial answers whose cosine similarity to the expert reference is above 0.6 and (ii) correct abstentions on out-of-scope inputs.
+Error bars show 95% confidence intervals obtained by combining the binomial standard errors of recall on the positive-control questions and specificity on the negative-control questions, weighted by the prevalence.
 Differences are modest, indicating that overall accuracy is relatively robust to model choice despite differing recall and specificity profiles.